 Pricing Details: Purchased 3.5 grams for $46.30 at the SQDC in Montreal, Quebec, Canada. ($13.23/gram)

-This was my favorite aspect when it comes to this Denman strain review, I loved it.
-You get this energizing feeling and it’s perfect if you want to focus on something, this is a very good daytime strain.
-It’s a sativa type of high that will not get you glued to the couch, if you got a busy day ahead this “Pie in the Sky” is excellent.
+This was my favorite aspect when it comes to this Denman strain review, and I loved it.
+You get this energizing feeling, and it’s perfect if you want to focus on something; this is a very good daytime strain.
+It’s a Sativa type of high that will not get you glued to the couch.
+If you got a busy day ahead, this “Pie in the Sky” is excellent.

 Although I’m used to giving a higher overall score when it comes to Broken Coast products, I still think this came out to be slightly above average, and I would recommend this to both everyday users and beginners.

 I’d give this another chance in the future, but when it comes to flower that cost more than $12/gram, it needs to be close to perfection.
 This isn’t a regular purchase; it’s a splurge, and a consumer should feel that.

 If you’ve tried some Denman, let me know what you think in the comments below.